geradcoles/touchbistro/TB_Database_Notes.rst

 Z_PK and ZI_BILLNUMBER are usually the same.

+ZI_TAX1 is a percentage of tax on the amount (aka 0.05 for GST).

 ZCLOSEDTAKEOUT is a foreign key to table Z_CLOSEDTAKEOUT (Z_PK).

 ZORDER is not the same as the order id for the order.
 It appears to be a